eromatiya/A-Personal-Arch-Installation-Guide/README.md

 ...
 ```

-Change `cpu_manufacturer-ucode` with either `amd` or `intel` depending on your processors.
+Change `cpu_manufacturer-ucode` with either `amd` or `intel` depending on your processor.

 #### Display Manager

 A display manager, or login manager, is typically a graphical user interface that is displayed at the end of the boot process in place of the default shell.

 There's a ton of display manager out there.
-I'm using sddm so this guide will cover that.
+I'm using `sddm` so this guide will cover that.
 First, install it:

 ```bash
 $ sudo pacman -S sddm